DataDog/integrations-core/mapr/README.md

 #### Metric collection

 1. Edit the `mapr.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to collect your MapR performance data.
 See the [sample mapr.d/conf.yaml][3] for all available configuration options.
-2. Set the `ticket_location` parameter in the config to a path to the long-lived ticket you have created.
+2. Set the `ticket_location` parameter in the config to the path of the long-lived ticket you created.
 3. [Restart the Agent][4].

 #### Log collection